Palmetto honey is an elusive gourmet honey treat prominent in Florida and other southeastern parts of the United States.

 If you mix this honey with spicy mustard, it makes a wonderful glaze for roasted or grilled meat.
 This honey’s complexity makes a great complement to cooked or cured meats such as ham, prosciutto, pancetta, turkey, and sausage.

-The bold flavor of this honey varietal is a terrific match for salty, hard cheeses and palatable when used in salad dressings.
+The bold flavor of this honey varietal is a terrific match for salty, hard cheeses and is palatable when used in salad dressings.

 Health Benefits of Palmetto Honey

 A favorite among beekeepers worldwide, palmetto honey boasts numerous health benefits.
-Many even compare it with the revered Manuka honey as to nutritional and medicinal value.
+Many even compare it with the revered Manuka honey as to its nutritional and medicinal value.

 Homeopathic practitioners who believe that saw palmetto extract helps men with prostate issues also claim that palmetto honey can be advantageous in the same way.
 No scientific evidence has yet been able to back that up, but there is no harm in trying.

 Raw saw palmetto honey had elevated levels of antioxidant, anti-bacterial, and antimicrobial properties.
 These help the body fight bacterial infections and treat wounds.
 The antioxidants also combat the effects of dangerous free radicals associated with serious illnesses like heart diseases and even cancer.